developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

  * After receiving `BOOT_COMPLETE`, OEMinfo queries selected system properties and refreshes the Content Provider.
 This generally takes a few seconds, but **a delay of about one minute is typical before results of an OS Update are published to the ZDPI**.
  * If an app queries OEMinfo too soon after reboot, **some URIs might return "stale" data**, posing a potential issue for non-static values.
 * **OEMinfo requires extra time populate the Content Provider database** when device data is wiped after an Enterprise Reset, Factory Reset or other erasure event.
-  * To avoid issues relating to stale or missing data due to re-population delays, **Zebra recommends registering apps with a content observer on the URI to receive a callback whenever new data is available**.
+  * **Zebra recommends registering apps with a content observer on the URI to receive a callback whenever new data is available** to avoid issues relating to stale or missing data due to re-population delays.
-* **OEMinfo is** “System UID” and platform-signed, and is therefore **subject to platform permissions and SELinux restrictions** across Android versions and devices.
+* **OEMinfo is “System UID” and platform-signed**, and is therefore **subject to platform permissions and SELinux restrictions** across Android versions and devices.
- * The same set of **system properties might not be available all devices**.
+ * The same set of **system properties might not be readable on all devices**.
  * System properties might become restricted, removed or added after an OS update.

 -----